 Total Debt Expense Ratio Percent - The ratio of all debts of the borrower to the borrower’s qualifying income as defined by the mortgage insurer or guarantor (AKA Back End Ratio).
 If not required by the mortgagor insurer or guarantor, enter “000.00”.
 (Single family only)

-Refinance Type - If Loan Purpose (item 35) is a “Refinance”, identify the refinance type:. .
+Refinance Type - If Loan Purpose (item 35) is a “Refinance”, identify the refinance type:

 Not Streamlined, Not Cash Out Refinance